eliotsykes/real-world-rails/README.md

 cd real-world-rails/

 # The Rails apps are linked to as git submodules.
-# This will take some time...(see comment below for possible speedup)
-git submodule update --init

-# OR If you've got git 2.9+ installed try to run updates in parallel:
-# git submodule update --init --jobs 4
+git submodule update --init --single-branch --jobs 4

 # To run the `bin/rwr` inspectors, install gems:
 bundle install